The 6 Foods & Drinks To Avoid Before Bed, According To A Dietitian

 If you're in need of a bedtime snack, don't worry; there are options that can actually be sleep-supporting rather than sleep-inhibiting.

-To get your magnesium fix without risking a stomachache, you can also take mbg's sleep support+ supplement, which combines magnesium with other proven sleep enhancers like jujube and pharmaGABA for deeper sleep and more energized mornings.*
+To get your magnesium fix without risking stomach upset, you can also take mbg's sleep support+ supplement, which combines magnesium with other proven sleep enhancers like jujube and PharmaGABA® for deeper sleep and more energized mornings.*

 Everybody (and every body) is different, but there are certain types of foods that tend to disrupt sleep.
-If you're experiencing sleep issues, try cutting the aforementioned food groups from your nightly diet and keeping a food journal to track your symptoms.
+If you're experiencing sleep issues, try cutting the aforementioned food and beverage groups from your nightly diet.
 When you do reach for a bedtime snack, instead go for magnesium-rich, sleep-supporting snacks.